SolidLabResearch/WhatsInAPod/content/document_centric.md

 Crucially, such alternative APIs are always derived from the main API, because it is equivalent to the pod in the document-centric interpretation.
-The derived APIs thereby unavoidably inherit some of the explicit and implicit meanings from the document-based main API.
+The derived APIs thereby unavoidably inherit some of the explicit and implicit aspects from the document-based main API.
 Concretely, the direct derivation from the main API manifests itself in the choice of the data model for the SPARQL and QPF interfaces.